Racing While On Your Period

 I am racing this week!

-But, that race was not an “A” race.
+Yes, I did race a couple weeks ago — but that race was not an “A” race.
 I had thrown it into my schedule last minute as a way to be more prepared for this week.
 Did I show up and give my all?
 Did I love it and have loads of sweaty, heart pounding fun?
 Absolutely!

-But this Sunday I get to race the distance I have been preparing for (now for years).
-I will race Ironman Lubbock 70.3.
+But this Sunday I get to race the distance I have been preparing for now for years: Lubbock 70.3.
+And according to Garmin Connect I will get my period three days before my big "A" race.
+YAY!
+This is good news!

-We need to stop scientific facts related to female physiology and anatomy from being considered taboo.
 It is up to all of us to change the conversation around periods for female athletes of all ages.

 - Women need to be able to discuss our monthly and life cycles in order to work with them to keep performing at our full capacity in our sport.
 When we can talk openly about our physiology we can more easily work with it.